9p4/jellyfin-plugin-sso/README.md

 - [OpenID](https://openid.net/what-is-openid/)
 - [SAML](https://www.cloudflare.com/learning/access-management/what-is-saml/)

+## Authentication Flows

+### Standard Redirect Flow

+The standard OAuth2/OpenID redirect flow works with all desktop and mobile browsers.
+Users click a login button and are redirected to your SSO provider, authenticate there, and are redirected back to Jellyfin.

+### Device Code Flow

+A Device authorization flow for devices with limited input capabilities (like smart TVs) is implemented according to [RFC 8628](https://tools.ietf.org/html/rfc8628).

+To prevent interception attacks, the plugin endpoints expect a PKCE per [RFC 7636](https://tools.ietf.org/html/rfc7636).
+It's important to note that PKCE wont be used during the actual device authorization flow, which wont be started by the client directly, but by the plugin backend.
+The PKCE is only used to ensure a secure code exchange between the client and the plugin backend.

 ## Security

 This is my first time writing C# so please take all of the code written here with a grain of salt.
 This program should be reasonably secure since it validates all information passed from the client with either a certificate or a secret internal state.